IOCCC image by Matt Zucker

 X client submissions should avoid using X related libraries and software that are not in wide spread use.

 As of Red Hat RHEL9.0, the X.org server is deprecated.
-See the FAQ on “Xorg deprecation”” for more details.
+See the FAQ on “Xorg deprecation” for more details.
 This does not mean that a submission using this will necessarily be rejected, but it would be better if it can support Wayland in some way or another.

 We DISLIKE submissions that use proprietary toolkits such as the M*tif, Xv*ew, or OpenL*ok toolkits, since not everyone has them.
 Use an open source toolkit that is widely and freely available instead.

 X client submissions should try to not to depend on particular items in .Xdefaults.
 If you must do so, be sure to note the required lines in the your remarks.md file.
-They should also not depend on any particular window manager.

 You are well advised to submit code that conforms to the Single UNIX Specification Version 4.

-To quote the IOCCC judges:
+To quote the Judges:

 We LIKE programs that: